NithilaSaravanan/PETS/README.md

-# PETS (TO BE UPDATED)
+# PETs
-PETS is a collection of the most commonly used parameter and state estimation tools including a new and revolutionary kernel based estimation process developed by Dr. Michalska and her research students at McGill University, Canada.
+PETs is a collection of the most commonly used parameter and state estimation tools including a new and revolutionary kernel based estimation process developed by Dr. Michalska and her research students at McGill University, Canada.

 **For the Authors**